-We are committed to co-creating an equitable, accessible and inclusive community, making Byron Shire a better place to live or visit for people of all abilities.
+We want to make Byron Shire a better place to live or visit for people of all abilities.

 We work with people with disability to improve our community.
 This includes things like:

-We made this plan in 2017 with the help of people in our community who live with disability.
+The Disability Inclusion Action Plan 2022 to 2026 was developed with the help of people in our community who live with disability.
+Download a copy of the Plan.

 Each year we report on what we did to improve access and inclusion for people with disability.